nomis/mcu-uuid-log/README.rst

 Create a ``uuid::log::Logger`` and call its functions for logging messages.

-Create a class that implements ``uuid::log::Receiver`` and registers to receive log messages.
+Create a class that implements ``uuid::log::Handler`` and registers to handle log messages.
 Output those messages by whatever means is appropriate for your application (e.g. serial console, over the WiFi network, by email).